Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Running the binary with the --install

-flag launches an interactive installer that
+flag launches an installer that handles the

-user and group, sets up a systemd service, and
+user and group, sets up a systemd service, and copies the binary to

 .

-For advanced users who prefer manual installation, use the --help
+For manual setup, use the --help

-all available options and configuration parameters.
+command to view all available options and configuration

 Transfer the Binary